ysengoku/42-cub3d-macOS/README.md

 * step_x, step_y
-Direction to which the ray goes in x-axis or y-axis.
-Defined to -1 or 1.
+`step_x` and `step_y` represent the direction of the ray in the x-axis and y-axis respectively.
+They are set to -1 or 1, indicating that the ray moves one grid unit in the x or y direction at each step.

 <p align="center"><img style="width: 30%;" src="https://github.com/ysengoku/42-cub3d-macOS/assets/130462445/78601747-bb24-43c8-a0aa-f0653acc0303"</p>